Strandbeest Exhibition

 Photography

 Pier to Exploratorium.
-Working with photography is deeply gratifying for me.
-I collaborated with photographer Amy Snyder to design this documentary about the conversion of the old Pier 15 into a new LEED museum building.
+Collaborating with photographers is deeply gratifying for me.
+I worked with photographer Amy Snyder to design a foyer exhibit about the architectural conversion of the old Pier 15 into a new LEED museum building.
 The story is told both above and below the water line.
 The actual seismic joint of the building is incorporated into the exhibition.
-I used steel plates and deep frames, and was inspired by the spray paint language of our construction site.
-Along with the environmental and architectural story, we focused on tools, materials, and honored many of the construction workers with personal portraits.
+I used steel plates and deep frames, and was inspired by the spray paint language of the construction site.
+Along with the environmental and architectural story, we focused on tools and materials, and honored many of the construction workers with personal portraits.

 Experimentation!

-I was lucky to be a designer at the Exploratorium for more than 30 years.
+I feel lucky to have been a designer at the Exploratorium for more than 30 years.
 Steeped in a deep interactive philosophy, interesting ideas and rich collaborations were a daily experience for me.
-I was allowed to wear many hats.
+I was allowed to wear many design hats.
 The museum floor was a fluid stage for constant experimentation.
-Never a dull moment, with opportunities to fail and learn and repeat.
-I'm so grateful for the spirit of rapid prototyping that kept my design thinking fast and versatile.
+Never a dull moment, with endless opportunities to fail, learn and repeat.
+I'm very grateful for the spirit of rapid prototyping that kept my design thinking fast and versatile.

 Exhibitions include: